artichoke/artichoke/foolsgold/README.md

 # FoolsGold

-FoolsGold crate is an integration test for the mruby crates that implements a Rust web application that executes a
-[Ruby Rack application](/foolsgold/ruby/config.ru) on an embedded [mruby](/mruby) interpreter.
+foolsgold crate is an integration test for the crates in this workspace that implements a Rust web application that executes a [Ruby Rack application](/foolsgold/ruby/config.ru) on an embedded [mruby](/mruby) interpreter.

-FoolsGold serves the Rack application with [Rocket](https://rocket.rs/), which acts similarly to [Unicorn](https://bogomips.org/unicorn/) or [Thin](https://github.com/macournoyer/thin) in a traditional Ruby web stack.
+FoolsGold serves the Rack application with [Rocket](https://rocket.rs/) and [nemesis](/nemesis), which acts similarly to [Thin](https://github.com/macournoyer/thin) in a traditional Ruby web stack.
 Rocket is based on [hyper](https://hyper.rs/) and [Tokio](https://tokio.rs/), so it is asynchronous and incredibly fast.